bnb-chain/bnb-chain.github.io/docs/bcfusion/validators/key-managment.md

 The operator key is used for operating a validator, including creating a validator, editing the information of a validator, and undelegating.
-When creating a validator, the operator key is also used for self-delegating with more than 2000 BNB.
+When creating a validator, the operator key is also used for self-delegating with more than 2001 BNB.
 When interacting with the new BSC staking dApp, the operator key is mostly involved.

 Be noted that the operator address can not be changed for a validator.

-**Recommendation: Use a hardware wallet, a Safe wallet or an MPC wallet; when creating validators, there should be more than 2000 BNB in the operator key.**
+**Recommendation: Use a hardware wallet, a Safe wallet or an MPC wallet; when creating validators, there should be more than 2001 BNB in the operator account.**

 ## Staking Key